alberreman/Distributed-Collaborative-Entity/My Beef with Multisigs.md

 myself that even if a signer were to exit, there are circumstances where a former signer could still be held liable.

+My other beef with multisigs may be less universal, though it’s still relevant across many voting apps, and is definitely true in Aragon: The damn things will not take no for an answer.
+Once the minimum support threshold and quorum have been reached, BAM, it’s over, even if the quorum was wicked low and the timer’s got a year left.
+This alone is highly irritating for the reasons I described above, but it’s even worse because “no” responses do not hold the same power.
+Even if you get 100% voter turnout and every last one of them votes “no,” the vote stays open, just in case enough people change their minds before the end of the vote.
+Call me a snowflake, but the asymmetry in the power between “yes,” and “no” responses is socially untenable in 2019.

 Tell me, are my concerns bullshit?
 Plz and thank you.